Lande21/city-temperature-cleaning/README.md

 # city-temperature-cleaning

-This project is about data cl
+This project is about data cleaning